Skip to content

 Validate an incoming HTTP Message (or body).

-The body is provided as same as body in fetch API.
+The body is provided in the same way as the body in fetch API.
 The content type should be set accordingly to the defined body.

 typescript